Rendering Engineer

 Good to have:

-• 5+ years of games industry experience as a rendering engineer
+• Over five years of games industry experience as a rendering engineer

-• Familiarity with PIX, Razor GPU, Nvidia Aftermath
+• Experience with PIX, Razor GPU, Nvidia Aftermath

 • Understanding of HLSL, shader graphs, and modern graphics hardware